Skip to content

 Assess Your Debt Situation

 Before you start packing your bags, let us take a quick look at where you stand with your debt.
-This step is key to answering the question of whether you can you travel if you have debt, and making sure you are set up for a stress-free trip.
+This step is key to answering the question of whether you can travel if you have debt and making sure you are set up for a stress-free trip.

 Types of Debt

-Not all debt is the same, and that is okay!
+You will want to lay out all your debt to understand what type of debt you have.
 Maybe you have got student loans or a credit card balance.
 Each type of debt comes with its own rules, like different interest rates and payment plans.
 Understanding these can help you prioritize which debts to tackle first and see where you might have a little wiggle room.

 Calculate Total Debt